luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **20 March** (Pottinger) Moltke told Bismarck that Italy could put ~200k in the field (and was exaggerating numbers) and the effectiveness was dubious.
 But he had also stressed, e.g 28/2 Council, that the fact of Italy creating a two-front war and requiring a large Austrian presence in the south was 'indispensable' (28/2) to Prussian success.
 Bismarck had said 28/2 that he doubted Italy could afford to keep her forces at the 1866 level for long.

-## 21 March Having suggested mediation to Bismarck via Loftus, now that Wilhelm seemed keen Clarendon pointed out that he had not officially offered to mediate.
+**21 March** Having suggested mediation to Bismarck via Loftus, now that Wilhelm seemed keen Clarendon pointed out that he had not officially offered to mediate.
 He also told Loftus, 'If we act at all in this matter I entirely agree with you that it must be in conjunction with France.'
 On the same day, 21st, the Cabinet decided that Britain should offer 'good offices' if Prussia asks and Loftus was told this.
 On 21 March Bernstorff told Bismarck that Clarendon had told Apponyi (on 7th) that Britain will stay neutral.

 **21 March** (Pottinger) Napoleon told Nigra to go ahead with the Prussian treaty.
 Around this time he told Nigra, 'Don't cherish any illusions.
 Austria will not cede Venetia unless she is forced to it by war.'
 This was passed on by Goltz to Bismarck on 23rd.

 **22 March**, morning (Mosse) Bernstorff read out Bismarck's long letter full of accusations against Vienna but also making clear his goal was annexation — the duchies were 'politically & militarily indispensable' to Prussia.
 Clarendon told Bernstorff that helping on annexation 'was not to be thought of for a moment'.
 Millman's account is unclear on timing around this.
 NB.
 Bismarck did not reject mediation entirely.
 Clarendon considered 'all question of good offices ... at an end' and relations with Prussia 'remained as before'.
 In Berlin, Bismarck told Loftus that London should try to moderate the Austrians who were the aggressors.

 **22 March** Metternich reported to Mensdorff various discussions with Eugénie et al, including about the Principalities (cf. 12/3).
 Realising they'd erred, Napoleon had brought Drouyn into the picture to calm Metternich.
 Drouyn had reassured him:Venetia will not be raised again unless circumstances cause a general redrawing of boundaries, and relations have not been damaged by the episode with Eugénie.

 **23 March** (JS 26th) In a letter to a friend, Roon wrote: 'Things are not good here.
 Our friend Otto Bismarck in Herculean day and night efforts has worn down his nerves ...
 The day before yesterday he suffered such hefty stomach cramps and was as a result yesterday so depressed, so irritable and annoyed — apparently by little things — that I am today not without anxiety, because I know what's at stake....
 Complete freedom of thought does not combine well with a bad stomach and irritated nerves.'

 **23 March** Goltz to Bismarck: Don't push for war, here in Paris everyone is suddenly anti-Prussian except Napoleon, 'You must know better than I ... that Rothschild refused you the Saarbrucken coal business.'
 Bismarck noted: 'It has not been offered to him.'
-Clark: Goltz was also secretly part of the Coburg Intrigue (cf. 27/3) and wrote at the time he hoped for a letter from FJ to 'break Bismarck's neck'.
+Clark: **Goltz was also secretly part of the Coburg Intrigue (cf. 27/3) and wrote at the time he hoped for a letter from FJ to 'break Bismarck's neck'**.
 He wrote to Bismarck 29/3 and to Wilhelm 3/4 that there was growing hostility to Prussia in Paris.

 **23 March** Cowley reported to the FO on growing hostility to Napoleon in Paris, he and Eugénie had just been booed on a trip through Paris to the theatre, there was growing muttering about public opinion and the failures of the regime, and Napoleon had likened the atmosphere to 1848.

 **23 March** Mensdorff to the Duke of Coburg (his cousin): 'I did not invent the stupid Schleswig- Holstein question and am suffering for the sins of past years.
 Whether we shall get out of this most tedious of tedious questions without a conflict I cannot yet say' (Friedjung).
 (I feel his pain!)

 **24 March** To Goltz: The problem of neutralising Napoleon requires opening 'the German question' and establishing for Prussia 'a firm and national foundation'.

-**24 March** Bismarck to Bavarian Minister-President Pfordten: 'Direct elections ... and universal suffrage I regard as greater guarantees of a conservative stance that any artificial electoral system designed to produce contrived majorities.'
-Similarly see his comment to von Coburg- Gotha on 26 March and to Bernstorff on 19 April.
+**24 March** Bismarck to Bavarian Minister-President Pfordten: '**Direct elections ... and universal suffrage I regard as greater guarantees of a conservative stance that any artificial electoral system designed to produce contrived majorities**.'
+Similarly see his comment to von Coburg-Gotha on 26 March and to Bernstorff on 19 April.
 Gall: also on 24/3 Bismarck shared with Pfordten his motion for the Bund and asked for his opinion.

 **24 March** Bismarck issued a circular to the Bund members portraying Austrian troop movements as a hostile act against an innocent Prussia.
 Clark: This persuaded Pfordten to agree with Beust that the two courts remind Bismarck of his federal obligations.
 By now FJ realised that Mensdorff had been right about ordering troop movements on 14/3.
 Mensdorff planned: 1) a public challenge to Prussia (cf. 31/3); 2) seek neutrals' support, 3) a secret plan to have Bismarck removed.
 He had to deal with growing warlike mood in Vienna from generals, his own department etc. Gablenz, Karolyi and Esterhazy encouraged his attempt to keep the peace.
 (Clark p374).

 **24 March** (Stern) Bodelschwingh told Prussian Cabinet that he might raise 40m thaler but thereafter would need a loan.
 End of March he tried to sell the Cologne-Minden shares but could not sell them all without incurring a loss.
 Market was sagging.

-24 March Victoria-the Crown Princess of Prussia: Clarendon is 'most disagreeable & unmanageable'.
+**24 March** Victoria-the Crown Princess of Prussia: Clarendon is 'most disagreeable & unmanageable'.

-24 March

-(WAF, p56) Bismarck negotiated the Italian deal with Count Barral because Govone did not have full powers.
+**24 March** (WAF, p56) Bismarck negotiated the Italian deal with Count Barral because Govone did not have full powers.

 (Pottinger) Nigra telegraphed that he had heard that Napoleon had said that France could not support an offensive attack on Austria, and Drouyn was saying similar but that things might be different if Austria attacked.
 La Marmora was worried and sent a secret emissary, Count Arese (who knew Napoleon), to Paris.
 At roughly the same time (dates are confused), Napoleon's cousin (known as Plon-plon) rushed to Paris from Italy to tell his uncle that Italy was close to signing the deal, and he, Plon-plon, thought Italian unification was best served by supporting Austria and doing a Silesia/Venetia trade after a war with Prussia (much discussed in Vienna).
 Napoleon told Arese he supported a deal with Prussia but this was advice 'without any responsibility' for the consequences.